 However, blockchain also finds its applicability in document verification processes.
 A digital certificate in light of blockchain technology could address the above issue.
 Let us see how in detail in this article.

 2. Certificates are placed on a distributed ledger so that people can have access to information anytime, anywhere.
-Under blockchain, the documents are securely placed that only authorized person can access using their private keys.
+Under blockchain, the documents are securely placed that only authorized persons can access using their private keys.

 3. Blockchain technology stores data in a form that cannot be altered.
 This is done through cryptography which involves encryption of data using a hash function.
 So data becomes unalterable.
 It is practically impossible to hack.

 4. There will be no scalability issue anymore as transaction time taken could be as quick as few seconds.
-In this manner, Documents verified on blockchain allows quick delivery of service.
+In this manner, Documents verified on the blockchain allows quick delivery of service.

-Document verification is a common phenomenon as far humans are concerned.
+Document verification is a common phenomenon as far as humans are concerned.
 They are bound to verify their documents in every walk of life be it a new birth, marriage, court proceedings, employment purpose or any new step in their life journey.
 This can effectively be done via blockchain technology.
-Today, the document verification is no more strenuous and also immune to faulty representations via blockchain technology.
+Today, document verification is no more strenuous and also immune to faulty representations via blockchain technology.
 Under blockchain technology, the documents to be verified are set on a distributed ledger.
 It is not the digital copy rather a cryptographic copy that is stored on the blockchain network.

 Assume that a recruiter is in need of hiring a graduate and he requests for certificates from later for verification.
 Under blockchain, the former can verify/authenticate certificates via just hashing the content to a cryptographic mode.
 If the hash matches the details stored on blockchain by the university, the degree certificates produced are genuine.
-If the documents are altered, it will not match.
+If the documents are altered, they will not match.

 This is the means by which blockchain verifies documents and it is applicable to every one of the documents.